Dev-Dul/OdinBook/README.md

 Features of Odinbook Include:-

 * Sleek and minimalistic UI - I've taken the time to craft a sleek yet minimalistic UI for Odinbook that's easy on the eyes while also being aesthetically pleasing.
-The UI is 100% mobile responsive and features upto five different themes!.
+The UI is inspired by Threads UI (I like the apps clean and minimalistic interface), the UI 100% mobile responsive and features upto five different themes!.

 * Sign Up / Log In - Odinbook features beautiful and functioning sign up and log in pages.